Money and property

 Before approving the agreement, the court will consider whether the agreement is fair.

-Applications for consent orders must be filed in the Family Court of Australia, or if you are in Western Australia, the Family Court of Western Australia.
+Applications for consent orders must be filed in the Federal Circuit and Family Court of Australia, or if you are in Western Australia, the Family Court of Western Australia.

 How should property be divided?